kahlil/grunt-guides/scripts/01-getting-started.md

 ## Grunt

 Grunt is a "JavaScript Task Runner".
 "Tasks" are small file operations that you might want to do as a front-end developer or designer when you build a website.
-For instance, once you are done programming your CSS or JavaScript you might want to concatenate all your files so that you only have to serve one single file once you go live.
+For instance, once you are done programming your CSS or JavaScript you might want to concatenate all your files so that you only have one file to serve as you go live.

 This is just one of many different tasks you can use Grunt for, but let's start at the beginning.